 Seen in the fold out is one of the original WOMEN women: Shana Zadrick.
 While at Women, Shana had four Italian Vogue covers in a row: September, October, November and December 1991.

-Women Management was founded in New York in 1988 with an inspiration to expand the definition of beauty.
-Over the past two decades Women has launched the careers of models such as Carmen Kass, Isabeli Fontana, Iselin Steiro, Natasha Poly, Fei Fei Sun, Julia Stegner, Kasia Struss, Valentina Zelyaeva, Kate Moss and Shana Zadrick.
+WOMEN Management was founded in New York in 1988 with an inspiration to expand the definition of beauty.
+Over the past two decades, WOMEN has launched the careers of models such as Carmen Kass, Isabeli Fontana, Iselin Steiro, Natasha Poly, Fei Fei Sun, Anna Ewers, Kasia Struss, Valentina Zelyaeva, Julia Stegner, Kate Moss and Shana Zadrick.